 In the engineering and machine learning communities, the term HMM typically refers to the case of discrete variables h_t .
-In statistics the term HMM often refers to any model with the independence structure in equation (23.2.1), regardless of the form of the variables h_t (see for example [51]).
+In statistics the term HMM often refers to any model with the independence structure in equation (23.2.1), regardless of the form of the variables h_t (see for example [53]).
+A subset of the many applications of HMMs is given in section(23.5).